 word transformation

-This is not a word transformation as above, since it lacks the same notion of direction from \(w\) to \(w_*\).
-To remedy this, rather than considering the words in \(\mathcal{W}^-\) as being added to \(w_*\), we consider them subtracted from \(w\) (hence the naming convention):
+This is not (yet) a word transformation, as it lacks the notion of direction from \(w\) to \(w_*\).
+But, rather than viewing words in \(\mathcal{W}^-\) as added to \(w_*\), we consider them subtracted from \(w\) (hence our naming convention):

 word transformation

-Where added words narrow context, subtracted words can be thought of as broadening the context.
+Just as adding words narrows the context, subtracted words can be viewed as broadening the context.

 Intuition